|

 Kevin Costner in his first great performance in years, a splendid cast backing him up, and a very strong ending make up for whatever feelings one may have over its ridiculous set-up, as well as a few too-fluffy moments.
 But if you take 'Swing Vote' literally, you're missing the point of the entire film.

-B+ I am huge Kevin Costner fan so I am going to stand up and defend him, because he doesn't have a lot of support esp. on the interweb.
-Robin Hood: Prince of Thieves The Bodyguard A Perfect World Open Range Four movies that were either a commerical success or critically acclaimed.
+Four movies that were either a commerical success or critically acclaimed.
 I could go on, but you are correct most of his other movies have been polarizing, to put what you said in a nice way.

-_________________ "Do we look like the type of store that sells "I Just Called To Say I Loved You," go to the mall."
+"Do we look like the type of store that sells "I Just Called To Say I Loved You," go to the mall."

 I HATE MICHAEL BAY

-Sun Aug 10, 2008 8:41 am |
+Sun Aug 10, 2008 8:41 am

 Let's Call It A Bromance

-Joined: Tue Aug 07, 2007 7:22 pm Posts: 12333
+Joined: Tue Aug 07, 2007 7:22 pm

-Re: Swing Vote
+Post Re: Swing Vote

 A very fun and original comedy.
 Sure the chances of the plot happening are near impossible, but it just gives a very fun feeling to it.
 The father-daughter relationship between Kevin Costner and Madeline Carroll was great.
 Definetly a film that I will enjoy again and again as the years go by.